Electrical contractors in

 Maintain license

-Renew license every 2 years with continuing education credits and renewal fees to maintain active status.
+Renew license every 2 years with continuing education requirements (typically 6-16 hours depending on license level) and renewal fees.

 About This Market